roman4ikrz/roman4ikrz/README.md

 - 👀 I’m interested in programming in python
 - 🌱 I’m currently learning writing websites in python with the django library
 - 💞️ I’m looking to collaborate on  creating, setting up programs, telegram chat bot, I want to earn money, I’m ready to work tirelessly
-- 📫 How to reach me ... my username in the telegram @Roman4ikdd
+- 📫 How to reach me ... my username in the telegram @zttoz
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I speak java and c++, I am 14 years old